Zaltarba/blog/_pages/about_me.md

 permalink: /about_me/
 ---

-Quantitative Researcher with in-depth knowledge in finance, machine learning, statistics and econometrics.
+Quantitative Researcher and PhD student working on deep learning applications to the world of finance.
 Stock markets enthusiast !

 # Education 🏫